Teenagers in Singapore face a lot of pressure, which can potentially lead to depression.

 Parents need to be aware that these demands can be overwhelming and precipitate depression in teenagers.

-“Referral rates for psychiatric help in young persons with depression seem to be increasing over the years,” says Associate Professor Leslie Lim, Senior Consultant, Department of Psychiatry, Singapore General Hospital (SGH), a member of the SingHealth group.
+“Referral rates for psychiatric help in young persons with depression seem to be increasing over the years,” says Associate Professor Leslie Lim, Senior Consultant from the Department of Psychiatry at Singapore General Hospital (SGH), a member of the SingHealth group.

 Early warning signs of depression